Faculty Mentors

 The mentor/scholar relationship fosters:

-• Raised self-esteem
+• Increased self-esteem and confidence

-• Affirmation of potential
+• Empowerment and affirmation of academic potential

 Roles of the Faculty Mentor